chipbell4/chipbell4.github.io/_posts/2022-05-09-a-basic-browser-synth.md

 [Sound is essentially wiggly air](https://youtu.be/cdasn27lbgY?t=14).
 That is, what we perceive as sound is vibrations in the air.
-In particular, our ears can typically hear vibrations for a range of frequencies, typically 20Hz up to 20KHz, although that top limit lowers as we get older.
+In particular, our ears can typically hear vibrations for a range of frequencies, typically 20Hz up to 20KHz, although that top limit gets lower as we get older.
 As a result, a very core audio primitive for "creating sound" is an _oscillator_.
 An oscillator produces a repeated vibration in an audible frequency range.
+Most oscillators are configurable in that their frequency and the shape of the waveform they produce can be set.

 In the WebAudio world, audio components are modeled as "nodes" and can be connected to each other.
 In our case, we'll create an oscillator which will generate a tone.